ludovic-ggn/CataloguePlus/README.md

 Here are the features of CataloguePlus
 ### Catalog Management
 Image a rajouter gestion du catalogue
-CatalogPlus allows you to keep track of your books at all times
+CataloguePlus allows you to keep track of your books at all times
 ### Borrow - Retourn
 Image a rajouter sur la gestion des pret retour
 A simple interface lets you track borrowings and returns